dtomasi/zsh-lazy-env/README.md

 > **Smart, directory-scoped environment variable management for zsh**

-Automatically load the right environment variables and secrets based on your current directory. `zsh-lazy-env` provides directory-scoped variable management with lazy loading, pattern matching, and seamless integration with secret management tools like 1Password.
+Automatically load the right environment variables and secrets based on your current directory. `zsh-lazy-env` provides directory-scoped variable management with lazy loading, pattern matching, and works seamlessly with any command-line tool including secret managers like 1Password CLI, AWS SSM, or HashiCorp Vault.

 ## ✨ What makes this special?

 - 🎯 **Directory-scoped variables** - Different secrets for different projects, automatically
 - ⚡ **Lazy loading** - Zero startup performance impact
 - 🔄 **Automatic switching** - Variables reload when you `cd` between projects
-- 🔐 **1Password integration** - Seamless secret management
+- 🔐 **Any CLI tool** - Works with 1Password, AWS SSM, Vault, or any command
 - 🔍 **Pattern matching** - Flexible directory structure support
 - 🛡️ **Security first** - Secrets only loaded when needed
 - 🚀 **Unified API** - Simple `lazy_var` function handles all three registration types